Hatimloha/Full_Stack/frontend/JavaScript/Type_of_selectors_js.md

 ```

 ## 3. Tag Selector
-- Use Case: When you want to select all elements with the same tag like <p>, <div>, etc.
+- Use Case: When you want to select all elements with the same tag like p, div, etc.
 ```javascript
 document.getElementsByTagName("tagName")
 ```